Emmanuel Rivera Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff ranks first in the league.

-- The Twins have a 3.87 team ERA that ranks eighth among all league pitching staffs.
+- The Twins' 3.86 team ERA ranks seventh across all MLB pitching staffs.

-- Twins pitchers combine to rank 15th in baseball in home runs surrendered (127 total, 1.2 per game).
+- Twins pitchers combine to rank 15th in baseball in home runs given up (128 total, 1.2 per game).

-- His most recent time out came on Saturday against the Kansas City Royals, when the righty tossed four innings, surrendering six earned runs while giving up 11 hits.
+- His most recent time out came on Sunday against the Kansas City Royals, when the right-hander tossed five innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.